wblommaert/craft-readonly/README.md

 # Read Only Field

-Adds a read only text field with click-to-copy functionality.
+This plugins adds a simple read only text field with basic click-to-copy functionality.
+When creating a field you can choose to hide the field from everyone or everyone except Admins and you can control if Admins are allowed override the read only status.

 ## Requirements